 6. Blend the product

-How you prepare the product will vary from brand to brand.
+Learning how to use henna to dye your hair starts with understanding how to blend the product.
+Instructions will vary from brand to brand.
 But in general, for powdered hennas, you should first empty the powder into a glass mixing bowl.
 Add luke warm water and mix until the powder becomes an even paste.

 7. Create sections